brunolhc/facial-segmentation-from-scratch/README.md

 # Facial Segmentation From Scratch
-Facial segmentation with a mobile_Unet neural network.
+Facial segmentation with a U-net using a pretreined mobilenet as encoder.
 The ipynb contains the code used for this experiment.

 ## 1. Data Set
 The data set chosen for the training is the 'human faces' from kaggle (https://www.kaggle.com/datasets/ashwingupta3012/human-faces).
 For each image we need to create a mask with the facial region.
 To be possible to retreave the position of eyes/iris I have also icluded that is the masks, as shown in the figure.